Artistic Partners

 Richard Goode

 “While soloing on two Mozart piano concertos, the Bronx-born 80-year-old took listeners on the kind of probing exploration of a composer’s inner world that few interpreters accomplish.
-But even calling him a soloist sounds inaccurate, for Goode is above all a collaborator, merely the leader of an expedition that values the contributions of each fellow traveler.
-That made for a concert at which the musicians of the SPCO shone almost as brightly as the esteemed pianist at center stage.” — Star Tribune
+But even calling him a soloist sounds inaccurate, for Goode is above all a collaborator, merely the leader of an expedition that values the contributions of each fellow traveler.” — The Minnesota Star Tribune

 “… he focuses on thoughtful interpretation and profound understanding, prioritising artistic insight over mere technical prowess.” — Bachtrack